Sandra Dianne: Music career

 Dianne made an appearance on the TV3 telefilm Dari Jauh in 2019.
 She was nominated for the Best Collaborative Singer Award at the ERA Digital Music Awards 2018 for her duet with Deedat in the song Salima.
 The following year, she was one of 12 contestants of the third series of the Astro Ria programme Big Stage.
 Dianne switched to running a salted fish business so that she could receive another source of income during the COVID-19 pandemic in Malaysia.
 The singles Jelaskan and Sandra that she recorded were released after her death.

 Death

-On the afternoon of 5 September 2020, Dianne lost control of the Haval H1 car she was driving in with her cousin on the North–South Expressway Central Link close to Subang Jaya as a result of brake issues and crashed into the left-hand side of an Nissan Almera ahead of her.
+On the afternoon of 5 September 2020, Dianne lost control of the Haval H1 car she was driving in with her cousin on the North–South Expressway Central Link close to Subang Jaya as a result of brake issues and crashed into the left-hand side of a Nissan Almera ahead of her.
 She died as a consequence of her injuries at approximately 1 am five days later in the Intensive Care Unit of Putrajaya Hospital.
 Her remains was returned to Sabah and she was buried at Kampung Kauluan Islamic Cemetery, Tuaran.
 A prayer ceremony was held for her at the Tuanku Mizan Zainal Abidin Mosque, Putrajaya on 16 September.